Email address

-An email address, such as john.smith@example.com, is made up from a local-part, the symbol @, and a domain, which may be a domain name or an IP address enclosed in brackets.
-Although the standard requires the local-part to be case-sensitive, it also urges that receiving hosts deliver messages in a case-independent manner, e.g., that the mail system in the domain example.com treat John.Smith as equivalent to john.smith; some mail systems even treat them as equivalent to johnsmith.
-Mail systems often limit the users' choice of name to a subset of the technically permitted characters; with the introduction of internationalized domain names, efforts are progressing to permit non-ASCII characters in email addresses.
+An email address, such as jane.smith@example.com, is made up of a local-part, the symbol @, and a domain, which may be either a domain name or an IP address enclosed in brackets.
+Although the standard stipulates that the local-part is case-sensitive, it also urges that receiving hosts deliver messages in a case-independent manner, e.g., that the mail system in the domain example.com treat Jane.Smith as equivalent to jane.smith.
+(Some mail systems even treat both as equivalent to jane smith.)
+Email systems often limit the user's choice of name to a subset of the characters permitted by the RFCs.
+With the introduction of internationalized domain names, efforts are progressing to permit non-ASCII characters in email addresses.

-Due to the ubiquity of email in today's world, email addresses are often used as regular usernames by many websites and services that provide a user profile or account.
-For example, if a user wants to log in to their Xbox Live video gaming profile, they would use their Microsoft account in the form of an email address as the username ID, even though the service in this case is not email.
+Due to the ubiquity of email today, email addresses are used as regular usernames by many websites and services that provide a user profile or account.
+For example, if a user wants to log in to their Xbox Live video gaming profile, they would use their email address as the username ID of their Microsoft account, even though the service in this case is not email.

 Message transport

-An email address consists of two parts, a local-part (sometimes a user name, but not always) and a domain; if the domain is a domain name rather than an IP address then the SMTP client uses the domain name to look up the mail exchange IP address.
+An email address consists of two parts, a local-part (sometimes a user name, but not always) and a domain.
+If the domain is a domain name rather than an IP address, then the SMTP client looks up the mail-exchange (MX) IP address of that domain name.
 The general format of an email address is local-part@domain, e.g. jsmith@[192.168.1.2], jsmith@example.com.
-The SMTP client transmits the message to the mail exchange, which may forward it to another mail exchange until it eventually arrives at the host of the recipient's mail system.
+The SMTP client transmits the message to the mail exchange, which may forward it to another mail exchange, until it ultimately arrives at the host of the recipient's mail system.